Calvin-L/sublime-coq-plugin/README.md

 ## Known Issues / TODO

- - There is _zero_ support for Coq 8.5
+ - Only supports Coq 8.5
  - There aren't really any settings available, so you might need to modify CoqPlugin.py on your own
  - The highlighting for the proven region is really ugly.
 (I want some way of highlighting that colors the background without removing other syntax highlighting, but that doesn't seem possible in Sublime.)
  - Typing in the proven or TODO region can confuse the plugin